 - Atlassian, the collaboration and productivity software provider, is providing its flagship cloud products for free for teams of up to 10 people.
 This is in addition to its existing free offerings for teams of all sizes, and the offer is not time-bound.
 The offer includes the project tracking software Jira and access to the collaboration software Confluence, Jira Service Desk and the project management software Jira Core.

 - Atlassian is giving educators free, one-year subscriptions to Trello Business Class, to help them stay organized and connected as they transition to remote learning.

-- Atlassian has partnered with the Australian government, WhatsApp, and Facebook to create an app and messaging service that provides information and guidance on the COVID-19 pandemic.
+- Atlassian partnered with the Australian government, WhatsApp, and Facebook to create an app and messaging service that provides information and guidance on the COVID-19 pandemic.

 - Atlassian launched a free webinar series featuring sessions from their annual summit.